7 Travel emission factors

 7.7 Accommodation

 Accommodation is an indirect (Scope 3) emissions source associated with business travel.
-The emission factors for hotel stays have been updated using factors from the 2024 edition of the Cornell Hotel Sustainability Benchmarking Index (CHSB) Index,10 which provides data for the 2022 calendar year.
+The emission factors for hotel stays have been updated using factors from the 2025 edition of the Cornell Hotel Sustainability Benchmarking Index (CHSB) Index,9 which provides data for the 2023 calendar year.

-We obtained the emission factors from the M1 tab of the source spreadsheet, using the median values for all hotels.
+We obtained the 62 emission factors from the M1 tab of the source spreadsheet, using the median values for all hotels.
 The factors are in CO2-e and are not available by gas type.
-For more information on the Cornell methodology, see the Hotel Sustainability Benchmarking Index 2024 guidance document.11
+For more information on the Cornell methodology, see the Hotel Sustainability Benchmarking Index 2025 guidance document.10

 Note these emission factors are based on either AR4 or AR5 GWP values, depending on the country.
 The reason is some countries submit their emission factors to this study in terms of CO2-e, while other countries break it down into the three main GHG types.
 In the latter cases, the AR5 GWPs were applied.